What is Shared Ownership?

 As well as being affordable, Shared Ownership properties are often private developments.
 This means that it is easier than ever to get a swanky home in a sought-after area, without breaking the bank.

-Shared Ownership frequently asked questions
+asked questions

-You have a choice to either buy a new build house or apartment or you can buy what is called a ‘resales’ unit from an existing homeowner, who is looking to sell their home through the housing association that they originally bought it from.
+Shared Ownership provides some of the very best new build properties in the market today.
+You have a choice to either buy a new build house or apartment, or you can buy what is called a ‘resales’ unit from an existing homeowner, who is looking to sell their home through the housing association that they originally bought it from.
+Explore Shared Ownership further or begin your property search.

 How do I buy more shares in my property?